 The Effects of Banking Competition on Growth and Financial Stability: Evidence from the National Banking Era

-How do restrictions on banking competition affect credit provision and economic output?
-And, how do they affect financial stability?
-To identify the causal effect of banking competition, we exploit a peculiarity of bank capital regulation in the National Banking Era: opening banks in towns with more than 6,000 inhabitants required twice the equity as in towns below this threshold, thus leading to a locally exogenous variation of entry barriers.
-We construct a novel comprehensive data set comprising the annual balance sheets of all national banks, and link it with the results of the decennial census.
-We show that banks operating in markets with lower entry barriers extend more credit and choose a higher leverage.
-The resulting local credit boom, in turn, is associated with an expansion in the local manufacturing industry.
-However, banks in markets with lower entry barriers are also more likely to default or go out of business during a major financial crisis.
-Altogether, we provide causal evidence that credit growth can cause both, economic growth and financial instability.
+How does banking competition affect credit provision and growth?
+How does it affect financial stability?
+In order to identify the causal effects of banking competition, we exploit a discontinuity in bank capital requirements during the 19th century National Banking Era.
+We show that banks operating in markets with lower entry barriers extend more credit.
+The resulting local credit boom, in turn, is associated with an expansion in real economic activity.
+However, banks in markets with lower entry barriers also take more risk and are also more likely to default.
+Thus, we provide causal evidence that banking competition can cause both growth and financial instability.

 JEL Classification: G00, G01, G20, G28, N2, N21